giovannamascarenhas/bubbleSort-algorithm-visualization/README.md

-# This repository is about visualizing Bubble sort in Python.
+# This repository is about visualizing Bubble sort in Python, using matplotlib.